devisscher/justacookbook/index.md

 hero:
   name: "Just a Cookbook"
   text: "Recipes, that's all"
   tagline: Tired of scrolling, popups and adds?
+Install as an app for offline access!
   actions:
     - theme: brand
       text: Browse Recipes